FusionAuth/fusionauth-site/site/_posts/2022-09-09-what-is-webauthn-why-do-you-care.md

 * Password managers
 * Multi-factor authentication (MFA)

-Passwords are a well known technology.
+Passwords are a well-known technology.
 They've been around since the 1960s and have the virtue of being well understood by most users.
 Users remember a username and password pair, and provide those to the application during the authentication process to prove who they are.
 However, passwords have a built-in tension.
 For each and every user, they must choose a password that is memorable, but difficult to guess.
 That's a difficult balance.

 There's also the fact that many passwords have been compromised and are in the hands of people who would misuse them.
 [Have I Been Pwned](https://haveibeenpwned.com/) has over eleven billion accounts (that is, username and password combinations).
 This wouldn't be such a problem if users didn't reuse passwords across different applications and sites.
 But since they do, usernames and passwords don't meet Cosmo's Clown Store's needs.

 Next, consider password managers.
 These are built into modern browsers.
 There are also third party offerings like 1Password and LastPass.
 If you use the former, passwords aren't easily portable between different systems.
 There are also user experience issues with non-standard login forms.
 If you use the latter, the central servers which store password hashes are a hugely valuable target.
-Finally, as a webapp, you can't force users to use a password manager; at best you can strong suggest it.
-Given the clownwear loving audience you are targeting, this means Cosmos Clown Store will pass on this option as well.
+Finally, as a webapp, you can't force users to use a password manager; at best you can strongly suggest it.
+Given the clownwear loving audience you are targeting, this means Cosmo's Clown Store will pass on this option as well.

 Finally, additional factors of authentication, or [MFA](/learn/expert-advice/authentication/multi-factor-authentication) are a common way to increase account security.
 Your user accounts are more secure when requiring a time based code from a device or other additional factor of authentication.
 But will your users be okay with the experience?
 The friction involved in providing the additional factor can cause issues.
 And remember, you don't want to get in the way of customers logging in; otherwise you won't be able to sell them the red clown noses they so desperately desire.